cjthedj97/blog/_posts/2024-02-14-IP-checker-cloudflare.md

 3. Give your worker a name, such as "IPCheckerPage."
 4. Copy the code from the provided [GitHub repository](https://raw.githubusercontent.com/cjthedj97/ip_page/main/worker.js) and paste it into the worker editor.

-> Please change the fav icon linked in the header before using.
-{: .prompt-info }

 ### Understanding the code

 The code provided in the GitHub repository is a basic implementation of an IP checker page.
 It uses the Cloudflare Workers API to fetch the client's IP address and display it on a simple HTML page.